davetron5000/naildrivin5.com/_posts/2023-10-17-the-katz-conjecture--you-must-understand-what-an-abstraction-abstracts.md

 The Katz Conjecture also provides you two useful tools for managing software: an easy way to identify risk, and a reliable way to evaluate the potential gains of an abstraction you are evaluating.

-## Abstractions the Feel Magical are Risk
+## Abstractions that Feel Magical are Risky

 Using a new library or framework can feel magical, especially when it allows you to achieve great things quickly and simply.
 But, this magic is not actual magic, it's just a sufficiently advanced abstraction.
 And, because it leaks—because of the Katz